rclone/rclone/docs/content/docs.md

     --disable help

+The features a remote has can be seen in JSON format with:

+    rclone backend features remote:

 See the overview [features](/overview/#features) and [optional features](/overview/#optional-features) to get an idea of which feature does what.

+Note that some features can be set to `true` if they are `true`/`false` feature flag features by prefixing them with `!`.
+For example the `CaseInsensitive` feature can be forced to `false` with `--disable CaseInsensitive` and forced to `true` with `--disable '!CaseInsensitive'`.
+In general it isn't a good idea doing this but it may be useful in extremis.

+(Note that `!` is a shell command which you will need to escape with single quotes or a backslash on unix like platforms.)

 This flag can be useful for debugging and in exceptional circumstances (e.g. Google Drive limiting the total volume of Server Side Copies to